 Volunteering as an Individual or Family

 Volunteers are the backbone of the Meals on Wheels program.
 Our program could not function without the loyal support of nearly 400 people who faithfully help us.
 Each weekday about 80 volunteers drive delivery routes, package meals, pick up donations, and perform office duties.
 Volunteers can donate their time once a week, once a month or anywhere in between.
 Volunteer opportunities are convenient for individuals, couples or families.
 Our volunteers deliver so much more than just a meal—they deliver a warm smile and a friendly gesture, and feed the body and soul of those they come in contact with.
-To get involved, please complete the volunteer application and drop it by our center, fax to 864-222-6691 or email to firstname.lastname@example.org with ATTN: VOLUNTEER COORDINATOR in the subject line.
+To get involved, please complete the volunteer application and drop it by our center, fax to 864-222-6691 or email to firstname.lastname@example.org.

 Weekday Volunteer Opportunities